LRH539/TensorKart/DOCS.md

 Training takes a long time.
 A Lenovo W520 with Quadro 1000M doesn't support tensorflow's required version of CUDA, so we have to use the CPU to train.
 For example training two samples takes ~10 Minutes.
 Training with 7 samples takes ~100 Minutes

+### Decisions and stuff

+*Update 14/06* - Training doesn't seem to be going so well, and there are a couple of suspected reasons.

+- Recording and playing screens are not alligned and are off by one or two pixels. (looks like KDE title bar heigth is 24 pixels, so in the configs off Mario Kart I set `OFFSET_Y=25` in `config.yml` and `utils.py`
+- Might be that the recording script needs to take screenshots and register input more frequetly.
+I've doubled the `RATE` variable in `record.py`.
+Training will take longer, but probably will be better.
+Testing right now...
+- May be a different way that the recorder and the player are resizing the screenshots.
+I have to go look at the source code, but it's difficult to follow it.